 “Even if a parent plans to take the children on vacation out of the county or out of state, the other parent can prevent that if it’s not listed in the final divorce decree.”

 Griffith says that, for best results, both parents should try to envision every possible scenario and get the child custody agreement down in writing before they go to court to avoid these types of complex situations.

 He says that no matter what the state of the current or past relationship and regardless of how the parents plan to co-parent their children, it is always wise to seek the advice of an experienced family law attorney.

-To learn more or to get answers to these and many more family law questions, contact John Griffith at Griffith, Young and Lass in San Diego, California by visiting: https://gylfamilylawfirm.com/contact-us/.
+To learn more or to get answers to these and many more family law questions, contact Griffith, Young and Lass in San Diego, California by contacting our office.

 About Griffith, Young and Lass: The family law attorneys at Griffith, Young and Lass are compassionate, experienced and aggressive.
 They are experts in all variations of family law including but not limited to divorces and separations, prenuptial agreements, domestic abuse cases, child support orders and property division.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.